 The Modern Slavery Act 2018 mandates that businesses with operations in Australia and who have annual minimum consolidated revenue of \$100 million produce a modern slavery statement.

 Australian Mutual Bank does not fall into this category and therefore production of a modern slavery statement is not required.
-Nevertheless, Australian Mutual Bank intends to seek further proposals from expert providers so that we can consider how we can voluntarily report on modern slavery risks.
+Nevertheless, Australian Mutual Bank will investigate how we can voluntarily report on modern slavery risks.